Kazi-Nasif/AdvancedProteinDocking/docs/Review_SUMMARY.md

 | I-RMSD | < 4.0 Å | ~63% | 92.7% | Secondary validation ✓ |
 | Ab-Ag DockQ | > 0.23 | 43% | 95.5% | Critical comparison ✓ |

-**✅ CONCLUSION: Your comparison uses the EXACT SAME metrics as AlphaRed!**

 ---

 ## ✅ Which PDB files were used?